pestilence669/pestilence669.github.io/_posts/2014-07-25-xrange-the-PHP-extension-that-I-maintain.markdown

 categories: PHP PECL Opensource
 ---

-A few years ago, after being bewildered by infinite loop problems and convoluted paging algorithms, I wondered why the PHP community hadn't adopted iterator based looping and sunset the three statement for loop like Python.
+A few years ago, after being bewildered by infinite loop problems and convoluted paging algorithms, I wondered why the PHP community hadn't adopted iterator based looping and sunset the three-statement for-loop like Python.

 Some of the resistance I encountered were arguments regarding memory efficency & performance using the range() function.
 These were the days where PHP lacked generators and yield statements.